 Students who must repeat a course are responsible for all additional expenses.
 Students will be charged for the course at a prorated amount based upon the credit hours for the course multiplied by a per credit hour charge plus all associated fees.
 This per credit hour charge can be found on the financial account web page for the University.
-Tuition and fees are posted on the University Web site: https://www.wju.edu/finaid/pdf/2019-2020_fulltuition.pdf.
+Tuition and fees are posted on the University website.